ShaheAnsar/Blog/content/posts/using-transistors-with-motors.md

 switching time matters, and you can't go with a logic level input MOSFET, use a MOSFET driver IC.
-Also keep in mind, the MOSFET threshold voltage should be quite a bit lower than the IO voltage, otherwise you won't be able to turn the MOSFET on.
+Also keep in mind, the MOSFET threshold voltage should be quite a bit lower than the IO voltage, otherwise you won't be able to turn the MOSFET on (unless you're using a MOSFET driver IC, in which case you'll need a separate power rail for your FET if your FET doesn't have a threshold voltage low enough)
 3. Power dissipation calculations with MOSFETs are different.
 Instead of the
 $V_{CEsat}$ with BJTs, we only need to worry about the on resistance denoted by $R_{DS(ON)}$.
 You can calculate power dissipated the same way you would with a resistor.
-This makes MOSFETs very efficient at high currents.
+This makes MOSFETs very efficient at high currents as even at those currents the drop across a good power MOSFET is only 100mV or so.
-4.

-Some things to keep in mind
+To give an example, $R_{DS(ON)}$ for an IRFZ44N is 17.5m$\Omega$ in the worst case scenario.
+4. Depending on how things are set up, it is ideal for your MOSFET gate to have a protection zener to make sure ESD doesn't puncture the gate insulation.
+Most modern MOSFETs will come with protection diodes, so it isn't a huge deal.
+My tip - better be safe than sorry.

+Well that's it for today folks.